saghul/evergreen/docs/design.rst

 Tasks
 -----

-The cooperative task abstraction provided by flubber (though the :class:`Task` class).
+The cooperative task abstraction provided by evergreen (though the :class:`Task` class).
 The public API for this class mimics that of a `threading.Thread` thread, but it's scheduled cooperatively.